-In 2011, 500 sheep flocks were randomly selected for sampling.
-In addition, 11 flocks which had imported sheep during the period 2005 to 2008 were included in the programme.
+In 2013, 500 sheep flocks were randomly selected for sampling.
 In flocks of less than 30 animals, all animals were sampled.
 In flocks of 30 to 100, 100 to 200, and more than 200 animals, samples from 30, 35, and 40 animals were analysed, respectively.
 Rams and a selection of ewes, all more than one year old, were sampled in each flock.

-The programme in 2011 was based on serological examination of blood samples from the selected sheep for antibodies against maedi-visna virus with the ELISA from Pourquier (ELISA CAEV/MAEDI-VISNA serum verification kit, Institut Pourquier, Montpellier, France).
-Samples with inconclusive or seropositive ELISA results would be retested in duplicate with the same ELISA and verified by an agar gel immunodiffusion test (AGIDT, Maeditect, Veterinary Laboratories Agency, Weybridge, UK).
+The programme in 2013 was based on serological examination of blood samples from the selected sheep for antibodies against maedi-visna virus with the ELISA IDEXX MVV/CAEV p28 Ab verification kit, IDEXX, Montpellier SAS, France).
+Samples with inconclusive or seropositive ELISA results were retested in duplicate with the same ELISA and positive samples were verified by an agar gel immunodiffusion test (AGIDT, Maeditect, Veterinary Laboratories Agency, Weybridge, UK).
 In case of inconclusive results (including single reactors), new blood samples from the animals would be taken one to two months after the first sampling.
 These samples would be tested in duplicates in both tests (7).
 The meat inspectors at the abattoirs still play an important role in the programme by monitoring sheep and especially sheep lungs for detection of suspicious cases consistent with maedi-visna virus infection.